netdata/netdata/collectors/ebpf.plugin/README.md

 ### Apps

-These are tracepoints related to OOM killing processes, netdata uses one of them to show when these events happen.
+These are tracepoints related to OOM killing processes.

 -  `oom/mark_victm`: Monitors when an oomkill event happens.